 Mutation Screening of Cell Lines Derived From ADPKD Patients

-The Molecular Genetics and Biomarker Core offers mutation screening of the autosomal dominant polycystic kidney disease (ADPKD) genes and others to facilitate the use of PKD cells for research.
+The Molecular Genetics and Biomarker Core offers mutation screening of autosomal dominant polycystic kidney disease (ADPKD) genes and other genes to facilitate the use of PKD cells for research.

-- Samples are submitted as DNA or cell pellets from the cell lines.
-See DNA submission criteria.
+- For mutation screening services, samples are submitted as DNA or cell pellets from the cell lines.
+Review the core's DNA submission criteria.

 - The core specifically amplifies each exon and flanking intronic region of the PKD1 and PKD2 genes for Sanger sequence analysis.